 Signs of Grief in the Elderly

-So, how do elderly experience grief?
+So, how do the elderly experience grief?
 To put it simply, grief often rides like a wave.
 A grieving person can usually find moments of levity inside the darkness.
 They may find something to spur a smile or a moment of joy.
-However, it’s important to recognise the signs of grief to support those going through it.
+However, it’s important to recognize the signs of grief to support those going through it.

 - Recent or upcoming loss